Teacher Tax Deductions Thumbnail

 • you must keep all records to prove that you incurred the expenses you’re claiming

-Note: you are only allowed to claim the work-related portion of the expenses, you can’t claim any expenses incurred related to personal use.
+Note: You are only allowed to claim the work-related portion of the expenses; you can’t claim any expenses incurred related to personal use.

 So, What Teacher Tax Deductions Can You Claim?